-- Your case study must include 3-5 multiple choice quiz questions.
+- Your entry must include 3-5 multiple choice quiz questions.
 Each question should have three possible answers (A, B, C), with one correct answer clearly marked.
-Please indicate the correct answer by writing CORRECT after the relevant answer. - Multiple Choice Quiz Questions should test readers' understanding of your case study, and should not require any previous knowledge.
+Please indicate the correct answer by writing CORRECT after the relevant answer. - Multiple Choice Quiz Questions should test readers' understanding of your entry and should not require any previous knowledge.

-They should relate to the research methodology, rather than the research findings.
+• They should relate to the research methodology, rather than the research findings, and should cause the reader to identify the rationale behind the answer.
 For example: